 'Value' of construction output is also known as 'current price' or 'nominal price' construction output.
 'Volume' of construction output is also known as 'constant price' construction output.
 A volume series aims to measure the level of construction output, adjusting for price inflation, allowing comparisons of activity to be made between periods.
 The headline data are given in constant 2005 prices, seasonally adjusted.
 Deflators adjust the value series to take out the effect of price changes to give the volume series.
 Deflation of output is carried out sectorally, and a range of relevant tender price and output price indices are used.

 Seasonally adjusted monthly estimates will not be available until enough monthly data are available for this to be done reliably.
-After 3 years of estimates are available, ONS will review if it is feasible to introduce a seasonally adjusted series.
+After three years of estimates are available, ONS will review if it is feasible to introduce a seasonally adjusted series.

 Further information and user feedback